lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-## Actions attracts contributive efforts, not empty votes
+## Action-centered: attracts contributive efforts, not empty votes

 <!---
 The interest attracted will be from people actively involved in the system and willing to put effort into carrying the project further, not empty votes from people with little interest or involvement.